amalsony/universalnotes/README.md

 ## Getting Started

-To get started with UniversalNotes development, follow these steps:
+To get started with UniversalNotes development or to use the extension locally, follow these steps:

 1. Fork the UniversalNotes repository on GitHub.
 2. Clone the forked repository to your local machine.